-- Limited-Time Offers – To look like they aren’t trying to manipulate you, a lender might say that you’re a preferred client or you’ve been pre-approved for a limited offer, such as a low rate or interest-free period.
+- Limited-Time Offers – A lender might tell you that you’re a preferred client or you’ve been pre-approved for a limited offer, such as a low rate or interest-free period.
 Of course, you need to sign up and hand over your financial information right away to obtain these benefits.

-- Obligations – Some lenders go the other route with full-on pure pressure tactics.
-For example, by telling you that you must pay fees in advance or purchase loan insurance.
+- Obligations – Some lenders go the other route with full-on pressure tactics, such as telling you that you must pay fees in advance or purchase loan insurance.
 Whether it’s before or after you’ve applied for a credit product, you are not obligated to pay for anything until you sign an official loan agreement.

 - Verbal Tactics – Phone and in-person transactions are where many lenders really profit.
-After all, good salespeople can be very pushy and convincing, only to avoid your questions and sell you overpriced products.
+After all, good salespeople can be convincing and skilled at avoiding your questions and selling you overpriced products.
 This is especially problematic during periods like the COVID-19 pandemic, where many people are out of work.